omidghavibazoo/omidghavibazoo.github.io/_pages/about.md

   - /about.html
 ---

-I am a recent PhD graduate in Finance from [University of St. Gallen](https://www.unisg.ch/en/), Switzerland.
-Before joining University of St. Gallen in 2017, I was an Actuary at Mellat Insurance, Iran.
+I am a recent PhD graduate in Finance from the [University of St. Gallen (HSG)](https://www.unisg.ch/en/), Switzerland.
+Before joining the University of St. Gallen in 2017, I was an Actuary at Mellat Insurance, Iran.

 Selected publications
 ======